GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 ## Summary

-*`Adapt to your project...`*

-This chapter focuses on **[one specific requirement or artifact]** of The Fellowship Companion.
-It shows **what was added, why it was added, and how it fits into the larger system**.
+This chapter focuses on transforming the static user interface of **The Fellowship Companion** into an interactive, functional slice of application logic.
+Using the **Emergency Alert** capability established in prior phases, state and logic are introduced via plain JavaScript.

+The goal is to move from passive design to active execution, showcasing how a user under extreme situational stress interacts with the tool, how the system locks down options to prevent user error during a crisis, and how immediate UI feedback stabilizes a chaotic situation.

 **Learning Outcomes**

-- Understand [concept / skill of the phase]
-- Apply [tool / language / logic] to build [artifact]
-- Reflect on AI-assisted development and decision-making
-- Contribute to a **shared, evolving system**
+- Understand the core relationship between application state, logic constraints, and UI updates.
+- Apply vanilla JavaScript to express real-world tactical behavior without relying on bulky frameworks.
+- Reflect on how logic constraints (such as disabling elements post-click) shape the user experience more powerfully than raw visual design.

 ---